friskycodeur/NLP-disaster-tweets/README.md

 ### Naice-Bayes Model :
 - A complete version of step-by-step explanation of building a model classifiying a tweet as disaster realted or not using Naive-bayes modelling !

+### BERT Model :
+- A complete version of step-by-step explanation of building a model classifiying a tweet as disaster realted or not using BERT modelling !

 #### Note :
 - If you like it , do star it and play with it yourself by forking it !
 - If encounter any problem or are having a hard time understanding something you can contact me here :